Alex Verdugo Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.00 team ERA ranks 10th across all league pitching staffs.
+- The Yankees have a 4.00 team ERA that ranks 10th among all MLB pitching staffs.

-- Schmidt (9-8) is looking for his 10th victory when he takes the mound for the Yankees in his 29th start of the season.
-He has a 4.54 ERA in 140 2/3 innings pitched, with 139 strikeouts.
+- Vasquez gets the start for the Yankees, his fifth of the season.
+He is 2-2 with a 2.36 ERA and 22 strikeouts in 26 2/3 innings pitched.

-- The right-hander's most recent time out came on Wednesday against the Detroit Tigers, when he threw 6 1/3 innings, surrendering three earned runs while giving up five hits.
+- His most recent time out came out of the bullpen on Thursday when the right-hander threw 2 1/3 innings against the Detroit Tigers, surrendering one earned run while giving up three hits.

-- The 27-year-old has put up an ERA of 4.54, with 8.9 strikeouts per nine innings, in 29 games this season.
-Opponents have a .264 batting average against him.
+- In seven games this season, the 24-year-old has put up an ERA of 2.36, with 7.4 strikeouts per nine innings.
+Opponents are batting .186 against him.

 © 2023 Data Skrive.
 All rights reserved.